 In addition to an expedient and final resolution, arbitration offers privacy and specialized knowledge by the finder of fact.
 Reminger attorneys have served as arbitrators for trust disputes, and they have published various articles regarding Ohio’s recent legislative approval of trust arbitration that can be read here, here and here.

-As a shareholder of Reminger’s Probate Litigation Department, Paul has statewide experience involving an array of million-dollar estate, trust, and guardianship issues such as undue influence, power of attorney abuse, and ...
+As a shareholder and Co-Chair of Reminger's Estates, Trusts, and Probate Litigation Practice Group, Paul has statewide experience involving an array of million-dollar estate, trust, and guardianship issues such as undue ...

 Tim is a shareholder in Reminger's Cleveland office and serves as chair of the firm's Guardianship Practice Group.
 He focuses his practice on probate litigation.
 In this capacity, he leverages his jury trial experience to provide ...

 - Changing Addresses with the USPS… not so fast